juhyeonkim95/NovelViewSynthesis/README.md

 ## Dataset
 The dataset is processed from [4] ([github](https://github.com/shaohua0116/Multiview2Novelview)).
 Our processed dataset can be downloaded from here.
-(6GB) After unzip, put all numpy files in `numpy_data` folder.
+(6GB) After unzip, put all numpy files into `numpy_data` folder.

 ## Skip connections with different attention strategies.
 Because novel view synthesis includes severe geometric change,